planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 ------------

 At first, we thought this was enough because Unity uses Mono Runtime.
-But as we used Libplanet to develop our game on Unity, we had to watch unexpected moves in the game several times, and it became increasingly evident that just passing the test on Mono was not enough.
+But as we used Libplanet to develop our game on Unity, we had to encounter unexpected behaviors in the game several times, and it became increasingly evident that just passing the test on Mono was not enough.

 [In fact, the Mono used in Unity seems to be a fairly long-standing downstream, with a lot of patches added